 In 1997 SPURS moved to its current location at 1006 130th Street, one mile north of Holgate Middle School at the intersection of 130th Street (County Highway 13) and Dakota Street.
 The 40-acre facility has grown into one of the best-equipped therapeutic riding centers in the region.

-WHO DOES SPURS SERVICE?
+WHO DOES SPURS SERVE?

 Each year over 200 individuals experience the challenges and rewards of SPURS services.
 SPURS serves children and adults with a wide range of special needs, such as cerebral palsy, developmental delays, sensory integration disorder, learning disabilities, traumatic brain injuries, spinal cord injuries, multiple sclerosis, muscular dystrophy, visual impairment, mental health issues and behavioral challenges.